-Blog in Health presents the most rigorous studies assessing the efficacy of Non-Pharmacological Interventions (NPIs, #nonpharmacologicalinterventions, #NPIs) and their cost/benefit ratios.
+The blog presents the most rigorous studies, reviews and health authority reports assessing the efficacy and safety of non-pharmacological interventions (NPIs).
 But what exactly are NPIs?

-“Non Pharmacological Interventions (NPIs) are science-based and non invasive interventions on human health.
-They aim to prevent, treat, or cure health problems.
+“Non-Pharmacological Interventions (NPIs) are science-based and non-invasive interventions on human health.
+They aim to prevent, care, or cure health problems.
 They may consist in products, methods, programs or services whose contents are known by users.
 They are linked to biological and/or psychological processes identified in clinical studies.
 They have a measurable impact on health, quality of life, behavioral and socioeconomic markers.
 Their implementation requires relational, communicational and ethical skills.”
 (Plateforme CEPS, 2017).

-The effects of NPIs on people’s health and quality of life are direct (via identified mechanisms and processes) and occur in the midterm (1-6 months); they are observable (exceeding a single satisfaction instance), significant (greater than placebo effects) and verified (proven by randomized controlled trials).
-The demonstration of their efficacy relies on the principles of Evidence-Based Medicine and Evidence-Based Prevention, as implemented in Randomized Controlled Trials (RCT) and Meta-Analyses, the most rigorous and reliable research protocols available today.
+The effects of NPIs on people’s health and quality of life are direct (via identified mechanisms and processes) and occur in the midterm (1-6 months); they are observable (exceeding a single satisfaction instance), significant (greater than placebo effects) and verified (proven by clinical trials).
+The demonstration of their efficacy relies on the principles of Evidence-Based Medicine, as implemented in randomized controlled trials and meta-analyses, the most rigorous and reliable research protocols available today (Ninot, 2019).

 Hence, NPIs should therefore not be confused with general health promotion programs within the broader contexts of home improvement, environmental or social reorganization or legislative regulation.
 They do not fall within the scope of cosmetics either, whose purpose is purely aesthetic.
 Lastly, they are designed to benefit patients directly, not their loved ones or their support networks, be they personal or professional.